-Dancing on the Edge is presented as part of The Southern Theater’s ARTshare program and includes a team of local and national talent: Theatre Novi Most co-artistic director Lisa Channer will play Isadora Duncan and Twin Cities based Sasha Andreev will play Sergei Esenin.
+Dancing on the Edge was presented as part of The Southern Theater’s ARTshare program and included a team of local and national talent: Theatre Novi Most co-artistic director Lisa Channer played Isadora Duncan and Twin Cities based Sasha Andreev played Sergei Esenin.
 Both Channer and Andreev have been with the play since its inception in 2011.
-Visiting New York actors Katya Stepanov and Sergey Nagorny will round out the cast playing several supporting roles and a group of local children will join the company to play the young students of Isadora Duncan’s school.
+Visiting New York actors Katya Stepanov and Sergey Nagorny rounded out the cast playing several supporting roles and a group of local children joined the company to play the young students of Isadora Duncan’s school.

-Co-artistic director Vladimir Rovinsky directs Dancing on the Edge and Jeanne Bresciani (Artistic Director of the Isadora Duncan International Institute) is Duncan consultant and primary choreographer.
-The rest of the creative team includes Michael Burden (scenic designer), Dan Dukich (sound designer), Heidi Eckwall (lighting designer), Deb Ervin (stage manager), Andrea Gross (costume designer), Zeb Hults (technical director), Elizabeth Larsen (assistant stage manager, props designer), Sharon Picasso (movement consultant and choreographer), Wendy Weckwerth (dramaturg), Lisa Cole and Natalie Dess (run crew).
+Co-artistic director Vladimir Rovinsky directed Dancing on the Edge and Jeanne Bresciani (Artistic Director of the Isadora Duncan International Institute) was Duncan consultant and primary choreographer.
+The rest of the creative team included Michael Burden (scenic designer), Maxwell Collyard (projection designer), Dan Dukich (sound designer), Heidi Eckwall (lighting designer), Deb Ervin (stage manager), Andrea Gross (costume designer), Zeb Hults (technical director), Elizabeth Larsen (assistant stage manager, properties), Sharon Picasso (movement consultant and choreographer), Wendy Weckwerth (dramaturg), Lisa Cole and Natalie Dess (run crew).

-This production will run for ONE WEEKEND ONLY in Minneapolis, September 7-10, 2017 at 7:30pm with a 2pm Sunday matinée, before a weekend tour to the McKenna Theatre on the SUNY New Paltz campus, September 22 and 23.
-Tickets for the Minneapolis production can be purchased here.
+This production ran in Minneapolis, September 7-10, 2017, before a weekend tour to the McKenna Theatre on the SUNY New Paltz campus, September 22 and 23, hosted by Unison Arts Center and SUNY New Paltz.
+Tickets for the New Paltz production can be purchased here.